13th-Sammy/pong-game/README.md

 inside PongGame constructor.
 - PongGame object which initialises a window is called from Main.java <br>

-Implement Paddles :-
+Implement Paddles :- <br>
 - Paddles will be inside GamePanel. <br>
 - We create paddle height width and speed and their initial y positions. <br>
 - We override paintComponent method to add two filled rectangles, <br>
 across the screen with paddle width and height.
 Whatever is inside paintComponent <br>
 gets painted.
 The painter object g is of Graphics class.

-Implement Ball :-
+Implement Ball :- <br>
 - Ball will be inside GamePanel. <br>
 - Defined ball position size and velocity.
 Drew ball at position ballX,ballY <br>
 inside paintComponent with g. <br>
 - Created ball movement method to increment position with velocity and wall <br>
 bounce back where if ballY < 0 or > getHeight() then vel = -vel.
 And ball resets to <br>
-initial position for x axis out-of-screen.
+initial position for x axis out-of-screen. <br>
 - Created Timer object and started it at constructor call with delay = 10ms.
 Method actionPerformed <br>
 runs along with timer and calls moveball method and repaints everything every frame.
 It is an <br>
 overriden method from Actionlistener.

+- Made right panel move automatically.

+Implement Keyboard Control for Left Panel :- <br>